yuly-sanchez/IntroSDE-Assignment1/README.md

 		}
 	}
 ```
-> The function iterateNode will print the person's details.

 **Request 3:** A function that accepts id as parameter and prints the HealthProfile of the person with that id